 Furthermore, Warrnambool College has expressed their interest in creating a yarning circle within Albert Park.
 This site is proposed to incorporate a seating area for the students and the broader community that acknowledges the traditional owners of the land.
-The proposed location of the site is shown in the below he ground and re it through the s
+The proposed location of the site is shown in the below plan.